Triacet Side Effects

 Generic Name: triamcinolone topical

-Note: This document contains side effect information about triamcinolone topical.
-Some of the dosage forms listed on this page may not apply to the brand name Triacet.
+Note: This page contains side effects data for the generic drug triamcinolone topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Triacet.

 For the Consumer

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray

 As well as its needed effects, triamcinolone topical (the active ingredient contained in Triacet) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking triamcinolone topical, check with your doctor immediately:Incidence not known

 - Blistering, burning, crusting, dryness, or flaking of the skin